 Annette is our Chair of the Board of Trustees.
 She founded ADHD Richmond and Kingston to create a support community for parents of children and young people with ADHD and to promote a better understanding of ADHD.
 She has two children and, as a parent of a son with ADHD, is passionate about providing parents and professionals with knowledge and support to help children and young people with ADHD excel.
 Annette is an accountant and spent her working career in business and today is utilising her experience in the further development of ADHD Richmond and Kingston.

-Iain is a Trustee and our former Treasurer from April 2018 – July 2020.
+Iain is our Treasurer and a Trustee.
 He has been involved with ADHD Richmond and Kingston since around 2010.
 He has five children and has a son and a daughter with ADHD.
 He understands the importance of providing different levels of support to children and young people with ADHD as they grow up.
 He is retired from the business world and when not working for ADHD Richmond and Kingston is an amateur actor with The Questors Theatre in Ealing.

 Clare is our Secretary and a Trustee.
 She been involved with ADHD Richmond and Kingston since 2018.
 She has two children, where her son has ADHD.
 With a young family, she is very aware of the challenges of balancing the demands of home and work for ADHD families.
 Clare works part-time in a large telecommunications group, where she focuses on change management.